 Making a Successful VA Claim for Joint Pain

-Winning a VA disability claim for joint pain isn’t just about telling the VA that you hurt, it’s about proving it with the right evidence.
-To do that, you need to build your case with 3 key elements, using a framework called the Caluza Triangle.
+Winning a VA disability claim for joint pain isn’t just about telling the VA that you hurt; it’s about proving it with the right evidence.
+To do that, you must build your case with 3 key elements, using a framework called the Caluza Triangle.

 1. Get a Current Medical Diagnosis

 You must have a confirmed diagnosis from a licensed medical professional.
-It’s not enough to say, “my joints hurt.”
-The VA needs something in your medical records that specifically names the condition.
-This can mean:
+The VA needs a specific name for your condition in your medical records, such as:

 • Degenerative joint disease